swantan/BIO594_Assignments/BIO595 Final Assignment - Project Plan.md

-## Distinct gene expression profiling of human NK cells in HIV, HCV and HBV patients
+## Gene expression profiling of human NK cells in HIV, HCV and HBV patients

 ### Background Summary